 Endometrioid adenocarcinoma is a type of ovarian cancer.
 It can start on either on the outer surface of the ovary or within tissue below the surface of the ovary.
 This cancer is given the name ‘endometrioid’ because when examined under the microscope, the cells in this tumour look similar to the glands normally found in the endometrium of the uterus.

-Another type of cancer, also called endometrioid carcinoma starts in the endometrium and can look exactly as endometrioid carcinoma of the ovary when examined under the microscope.
+Another type of cancer, also called endometrioid adenocarcinoma starts in the endometrium and can look exactly the same as endometrioid carcinoma of the ovary when examined under the microscope.

 How do pathologists make this diagnosis?